tonyrewin/ghost-github/README.md

 Storage on GitHub for Ghost.
 Good for blogs hosted on platforms without a persistent filesystem (e.g. [Heroku](https://heroku.com)).

+## Fork is about versions upgrade

+...and using only oauth token.

 ## Installation

 ```